tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

   **Answer:** Inefficiencies in the web such as having to route to a faraway server to get the file you need when it might be right next door.

-  **Answer:** Problems with security and file integrity, such as not knowing whether or not files you have accessed over the web have changed.
+  **Answer:** Problems with security and file integrity, such as not knowing if files you have accessed over the web have changed.

   **Answer:** Problems with the security of centralized servers providing a centralized attack vector.

 ### 2. Instructor Do: Building to a Smart Contract Specification (15 min)

-The instructor will discuss the process of breaking down the elements of a smart contract specification, such as it's interface, and how to turn it into functioning code.
+The instructor will discuss the process of breaking down the elements of a smart contract specification, such as its interface, and how to turn it into functioning code.
 The EIP provides an example interface file for testing the contract linked below.

 **Files:**